 Skansen in Stockholm is the world’s biggest open-air museum and brings together some 160 historical buildings from all over Sweden, smack bang in the middle of Stockholm.
 As an idea and place to visit Skansen is a charm offensive par excellence.
 What about the zoo though?
 Also authentic, with Nordic wildlife such as moose, brown bears, elk, wolves, lynx, snowy owls and the wolverine in outdoor enclosures.
 Skansen also has domestic Swedish breeds of cows, ponies, chickens and other critters.
 For exotic animals (hey, they’re indoors) visit the ‘Our Africa’ part of the zoo and for total cuteness visit the ‘Children’s Zoo’ where petting is encouraged.
 Skansen is open every day of the year.

-Also on the island of Djurgården is the unbeatable Vasa Museum, home to the world’s only complete 17th century ship.
-Next door to the Vasa is Junibacken, not a museum, but enjoyable homage to the characters of Astrid Lindgrens’s books.
-For Viking history visit Birka on the island of Björkö.
+Also on the island of Djurgården is Junibacken, not a museum, but an enjoyable homage to the characters of Astrid Lindgrens’s books.